Environmental Financial Advisory Board (EFAB)

 - EFAB Charter and Guidance

-EFAB has accepted the charge to form a stormwater finance workgroup, meeting the Agency’s requirements for the task force under the America’s Water Infrastructure Act (AWIA).
-As part of this stormwater finance workgroup, the Agency is now accepting nominations for expert consultants to advise the workgroup.
+EFAB accepted the charge to form a stormwater finance workgroup, meeting the Agency’s requirements for the task force under the America’s Water Infrastructure Act (AWIA).
+As part of this stormwater finance workgroup, the Agency accepted nominations until April 19, 2019, for expert consultants to advise the workgroup.
+Appointments were made by EFAB's Designated Federal Officer and were announced in June 2019.

 For more information, contact Ellen Tarquinio (email@example.com).